vanwagonet/modules/README.md

 				}
 			}

-	* `maxAge` -- Defaults to `0`.
+	* `maxAge` -- Defaults to `undefined`.
 Seconds the browser should cache the module code.
 If set, will be put in a `Cache-Control: public, max-age=` HTTP header.
 	* `nowrap` Defaults to `[ 'uris.json', /\.amd\.js$/i ]`.
 If a module id
 		matches an entry in this list, it is not wrapped with a `define()` call.
 Entries can be a string module id (`entry === id`), a regular